 It is important to consider is that "cats also may feed on items due to behavioral compulsive disorders.
 Boredom and lack of stimulation may drive cats to seek entertainment elsewhere, which may lead to compulsive grooming or eating weird things" ("Recognize").
 What does your cat do all day when you aren't home?
 Bengals are known for being one of the most intelligent cat breeds, and due to their higher intelligence, Bengals are prone to boredom.
 If your cat enjoys a cat wheel, that is a bonus as then it will exert its energy.
 With Bengals being a high-energy cat, most need a physical outlet for their energy.
 But it may need mental stimulation as well.
 Having a window perch with a bird feeder outside is an easy way to stimulate your cat's mind.
 You can also have an aquarium - real or artificial.
 Food puzzles work well for many Bengals too.

 When you are home, it is crucial to have your cat on a routine play schedule.
 Routine brings serenity to any anxious animal.
-Since anxiety is a possible cause of over chewing, then trying all the simple tricks that may help solve the problem are worth it.
+Since anxiety is a possible cause of over chewing, trying all the simple tricks that may help solve the problem is worth it.
 Create a routine play and feeding schedule.
-The natural cycle of your cat's body is to hunt, catch, eat, groom and sleep several times a day.
+Your cat's body's natural cycle is to hunt, catch, eat, groom, and sleep several times a day.
 Recreate this cycle in your home.
 Play for ten minutes before work, then feed.
 Play when you get home from work, feed again.
 And play before bedtime and leave out the most abundant feed of the day for overnight consumption.

 Of course, you should never ignore that excessive chewing could be indicative of a medical condition.
 While it is okay to implement some of the above tips before going to the vet, if there is no improvement, the cat needs to see a veterinarian.
 "Gastrointestinal disorders (parasitism, inflammatory bowel disease, food allergies) and endocrine disease (diabetes, kidney, and thyroid problems) are among the medical conditions that could contribute to this behavior" (Bollen).
 Only a vet can rule out any internal issues that we are not able to see.